laoban-dev/laoban/code/modules/laoban/README.md

 It is a tool for controlling multiple projects (called packages in `laoban`-speak).
 While it is fairly language agnostic it probably offers the most value to javascript/typescript projects in a _monorepo_.

 * [Documentation](https://laoban.dev/)
 * [Installation `npm i -g laoban`](https://laoban.dev/laoban/INSTALLING.LAOBAN.html)

+# Getting starting

+* If you are new to a package that is managed by `laoban` then start [here](https://laoban.dev/laoban/LAOBAN.EXISTING.html)
+* If you want to try out `laoban` on your package start [here](https://laoban.dev/laoban/GETTING.STARTED.html)

 # Capabilities